-If you have a particular talent with arts and crafts, you may want to turn it into a business, either as a part-time enterprise, or as a full-time endeavour.
+If you have a particular talent with arts and crafts, you may want to turn it into a business, either as a part-time enterprise or as a full-time endeavour.

 You will also need to make sure your taxes and more general requirements such as marketing, finance and business planning are in order.

-Pricing your product
+Pricing your artisan product

 You will also be able to establish whether your product is viable - whether you can make it at a price which is attractive to customers, and which will be financially worthwhile for you.
 If you find that an aspect of what you are doing is too expensive or too time-consuming, consider your processes and the design of your workflow and supply chain.

 Craft NI is the sector-lead body for the promotion and development of the design-led contemporary craft industry in Northern Ireland.